• Home

 - Check baby for any signs of illness, fever, etc…

-- Check for the baby’s basic needs an d make him comfortable
+- Check for the baby’s basic needs and make comfortable

 - Try feeding or burping the baby